This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 2

-To add a read replica, add a second module block that uses the rds-postgres module, as shown in
+To add a read replica, use the rds-postgres module a second time, as shown in Example 179.

 Again, using RDS makes it easy to use common functionality such as read replicas: